If you’re an A, B or C cup, there are a plethora of bra styles out there in your size. So

 Notice how far apart your breasts are

-their chest as well.
+chest as well.
 Some women’s breasts are very close together, while others are wider apart.
 When you have bigger

 breasts spaced wider apart, this isn’t as noticeable when you wear a bra because you have that extra breast

 tissue that the cups push towards the center to fill the gap.
 With small breasts, you don’t have that extra

-tissue so it’s more obvious that you’re wearing a bra with cups that are spaced differently
+tissue so it’s more obvious that you’re wearing a bra with cups that are spaced differently than your breasts.

 Embrace the wireless lifestyle